WordPress/gutenberg/packages/block-editor/src/components/block-popover/README.md

 These two components allow rendering editor UI by the block (in a popover) but outside the canvas.
 This is important to avoid messing with the style and layout of the block list.

-For example, it's used to render the contextual block toolbar and the in-between block inserter.
+For example, it's used to render the contextual block toolbar and the in-between Block Inserter.

 ## BlockPopover